 The Olympus OM-1 was an iconic camera of the mid 1970s which started a trend towards smaller, lighter 35mm cameras.
-I bought a non-working example of the OM-1n version with a shutter/film advance problem to see if I could repair it, and this post describes the process I used to strip it down and fix the problems.
+I bought a non-working example of the OM-1n version with a shutter/film advance problem to see if I could repair it, and this post describes the Olympus OM-1n Strip Down process and repair I carried out.

 When I received the camera I confirmed that the shutter and film transport had indeed siezed up with the film advance locked and the shutter button jammed solid.
 Obviously, the last thing to do in this situation is try to force anything, so I started my investigation by removing the bottom cover to see if I could find the cause of the problem.

 With the cover off I could see that there had certainly been a problem with a battery leaking at some point in the camera’s life.
 There was some corrosion around the battery compartment, and also a couple of screws were very corroded with a solid layer of rust.
 A bit of a poke around with a set of tweezers confirmed that most of the levers under the cover were pretty locked, and a couple had small springs which had come off their posts.

 I worked out the first thing to do was to get things loosened up so I applied a small amount of Isopropyl Alcohol with a cotton bud onto the worst of the rusty screws and wiped, brushed and swabbed them to remove as much rust and dirt as possible and get the levers moving.
 After a few minutes, with the misplaced springs refitted and the dirt and rust gone, I could get most of them moving, and once I had the main shutter release lever cleaned up and lubricated I could move it and then the shutter button would press.